abutakov/TMobile-Coding-Challenge/README.md

 DONE - 4.
 All texts in the view(s) should be displayed (no truncation)

-VERIFY - 5.
+DONE - 5.
 The view(s) which have image should set the height dynamically based on image resolution in the API response.
 Ex: Images in the API response can be a rectangle (higher width/ higher height) or square.

 DONE - 6.
 All image + text models should be rendered with UI hierarchy as below: